 Lab work experience

-A coordinated and evolving programme of schemes to inspire local students and to maximize opportunities for them to pursue a career in science and/or medicine.
+A coordinated and evolving programme of schemes to inspire year 12 students that are interested in a science or medicine-related degree.

 The students receive a general introduction to the week including an outline of the nature of the work undertaken in the research laboratories.